ageorgios/homebridge-foscam-temperature/README.md

   "accessory": "FoscamTemperature",
   "name": "Foscam Temperature Sensor",
-  "description": "The temperature sensor from a Foscam P1 Camera", "hostname": "The hostnmae of the foscam camera", "port": "The port of the foscam camera",
+  "description": "The temperature sensor from a Foscam P1 Camera", "hostname": "The hostname of the foscam camera", "port": "The port of the foscam camera",
   "username": "username of the foscam",
   "password": "password of the foscam"